 The opposite of faith is not doubt, but certainty Anne Lamott

 In the lectionary, the Second Sunday of Easter is “Doubting Thomas Sunday.”
+John’s gospel reminds us that Thomas was the disciple who was absent when the risen Jesus appeared to his fellow disciples for the first time.
+Thomas refused to believe their story, famously saying that “Unless I see the mark of the nails in his hands, and put my finger in the mark of the nails and my hand in his side, I will not believe.”
 I was taught as a young Baptist kid to consider Thomas as a loser because he would not believe reports of Jesus’ resurrection until he had seen and handled the man himself.
 But over the years, Thomas has become one of my spiritual heroes, and doubt (along with irreverence) has become my favorite virtue.
 Here’s why.

-His finely honed powers of perception fueled his creative energies, with thousands of words spilling out onto the page often more quickly than he could think.
+His finely-honed powers of perception fueled his creative energies, with thousands of words spilling out onto the page often more quickly than he could think.
 The result, Montaigne’s Essais, consists of fascinating and brilliant bite-sized essays on every topic imaginable, from cannibals and sexual preferences to Michel’s favorite food, his kidney stones, and his cat.
-And in the midst of this loosely organized jumble of creativity and insight, Michel frequently sounds like Rodney King in the midst of the Los Angeles riots—“Can’t we all get along?”
-I’m looking forward with great anticipation to teaching an Honors colloquium next spring for the first time exclusively focused on Montaigne’s Essais.
+And in the midst of this loosely organized jumble of creativity and insight, Michel frequently sounds like Rodney King in the midst of the Los Angeles riots so many years ago—“Can’t we all get along?”

 Montaigne writes that “there is no hostility so extreme as that of the Christian.
 Our zeal works marvels when it seconds our inclination toward hatred, cruelty, ambition, greed, slander, and rebellion.”
 This was the world in which he lived.
 Michel’s antidote?
 Let’s stop claiming to be certain about what we believe and try some healthy doubt and skepticism on for size.
 Certainty is vastly overrated and is frequently dangerous, especially when claimed in matters that are far beyond the reach of human capacities.
 Montaigne is convinced that for the most part, human beings are not designed for the rarified air of certainty.
 He directly challenges those who “claim to know the frontiers and bounds of the will of God,” observing that “there is nothing in the whole world madder than bringing matters down to the measure of our own capacities.”